Gamer.LK Competitive Rules

 5. MATCH SCHEDULE

-5.2. – Depending on registrations, once players are divided into batches, they will need to remain near the playing area until their match is ready.
+5.2. – In LAN tournaments, once players are divided into groups they will need to remain near the playing area until their match is ready.

-5.4. – After batches are made, new players will not be added into any batch.
+5.4. – After groups are made, new players will not be added into any group.

-5.5. – Players will receive upto 15 minutes warm-up time within which they should setup their peripherals, configure their binds and get ready to start the match.
+5.5. – In LAN tournaments, players will receive upto 15 minutes warm-up time within which they should setup their peripherals, configure their binds and get ready to start the match.
 No additional time will be provided.

-5.6. – Players who do not turn up 10 minutes later than when their matches are supposed to start will not be allowed to take part.
+5.6. – In LAN tournaments, players who do not turn up 10 minutes later than when their matches are supposed to start will not be allowed to take part.
+In online tournaments, players who turn up later than their allotted match time will not be allowed to take part.

 6. GAME RULES